wuelnerdotexe/human.vim/README.md

 ### Options.

+To see the many options contained in this plugin, look directly at the source code in the `plugin/human.vim` directory, where all the options are nicely organized.

-If you need to change the value of an option contained in this plugin, you must do so after loading the plugin in your `VIMRC` file or in a separate file in the `after/plugin/` folder, if you do it before, your options will be rewritten.
-Learn about the options in the `plugin/human.vim` source code.
+**if you need to change the value of an option** contained in this plugin, **you must do so after loading the plugin**; for which you will need to create an automatic command `autocmd VimEnter * set {option}` in your `VIMRC` file, or normally rewrite `set {option}` your options to a file in the `after /plugin/` directory.

+**Warning**: Otherwise, your options value will be changed to **Vim for Humans**.

 ### Mappings

 **Vim for Humans** creates key mappings to navigate between buffers, following the same **Vim philosophy** for navigating between tabs. **Why not** include it by default!

+In addition, a key mapping `CTRL + L` in normal mode is also included to hide the highlight as a result of having the `hlsearch` option enabled when performing a search.
+This mapping is created only for Vim, because in Neovim it is already included by default.

-The "smart" mappings are:
+The "smart" mappings for buffers are:

 #### Normal mode